microsoft/winget-pkgs/doc/tools/YamlCreate.md

     # always - Always submits PR's automatically
     # never - Never submits PR's automatically
 AutoSubmitPRs: ask

+# This setting allows you to set a default action for when conflicting PRs are detetected
+    # always - Skips checking for conflicting PRs
+    # never - Exits the script if conflicting PRs are detected
+ContinueWithExistingPRs: ask

 # This setting allows you to set a default value for whether or not you have signed the Microsoft CLA
 # If this value is set to true, all automatic PR's will be marked as having the CLA signed